Kubex212/Funding-rates-viewer/README.md

 # Funding rates table
 This is a simple program that shows funding rates and predicted funding rates if the market provides such.
-Currently there are 4 markets implemented: Bitfinex, Phemex, Binance and Huobi.
+Currently there are 5 markets implemented: Bitfinex, Phemex, Binance, Huobi and FTX.
 # How to use
 First you need to add App.config file to the main directory.
 It should contain Phemex' API ID and secret key.
 It should look like this:
 ```